 - Infestations usually happen during autumn and winter

 The house mouse usually manages quite well outdoors until the temperatures drop.
-That's when they start to seek shelter and usually end up in domestic or commercial premises where they find shelter, warmth and abundance of food.
+That's when they start to seek shelter and usually end up in domestic or commercial premises where they find shelter, warmth and an abundance of food.

 - Mice are flexible and can fit through the smallest of openings

 When it comes to entering a property, there's almost nothing that can stand in their way.
 Mice's flexibility allows them to squeeze their bodies through gaps as small as 0.6 cm.
 They can use the openings beneath doors, utility lines, pipe openings and more to gain entry into the premises.
-This is why proper rodent prevention, thorough inspection of the premises and sealing openings and entry points is key if you want to avoid mice problems.
+This is why proper rodent prevention, a thorough inspection of the premises and sealing openings and entry points are key if you want to avoid mice problems.